2016 Qaa bombings

-On 27 June 2016, 8 suicide bombers carried out a series of explosions in the Lebanese Christian town of Qaa in Baalbeck-Hermel, near Syrian border, killing 5 people and injuring around 30 others.
+On 27 June 2016, eight suicide bombers carried out a series of explosions in the Lebanese Christian town of Qaa in Baalbeck-Hermel, near the Syrian border, killing 5 civilians and injuring around 30 others.

 Attack

 Morning attacks

 On a Monday morning, a perpetrator, riding a motorcycle, threw a grenade towards a gathering of worshipers in front of a church and then blew himself up with an explosive belt.
 This was followed by a second suicide bomber riding a bicycle who blew himself up as well.
 Two other perpetrators attacked the town but an army intelligence unit chased one of them forcing him to detonate his vest without injuring other pedestrians.
 The other suicide bomber tried to attack a military center, but he was also given chase by security forces according to a statement by the Lebanese Army Command.

 Evening attacks

 These bombings were succeeded by four suicide bombings at dawn in other parts of the town; 2 of which were near a church.